 Working on Website projects

 Because Web projects must be designed within UW Bothell's Content Management System (CMS), the estimated time for completion can vary widely depending on tools that have already been developed in the CMS.

-As project requests are received, the designer will work with you to determine an appropriate schedule for the projects's completion.
+As project requests are received, the designer will work with you to determine an appropriate schedule for the project's completion.

 Web Content Guidelines

 Each department manages all of its own website content.
 Use the Web content guidelines to help ensure that your site's content meets UW Bothell's quality standards.

 High Volume Periods

 While we are pleased to offer our services to members of the UW Bothell community, at times requests may exceed resources.